 - Prolapsed umbilical cord: The baby’s transverse position could cause the umbilical cord to drop into the birth canal.
 This could be risky for the baby, because of which doctors go with the c-section delivery to bring out the baby safely (9).

-- Umbilical cord compression: Stretching and twisting of the umbilical cord could compress the fetus when in a transverse position, which is harmful to the baby.
-This could also reduce the oxygen and blood flow to the fetus.
+- Umbilical cord compression: Tranverse position of the fetus can cause stretching and twisting of the umbilical cord leading to cord compression , which is very harmful to the baby.
+This could reduce the oxygen and blood flow to the fetus.

 To keep away the risks associated with the transverse lie position of the fetus, doctors could try to turn the baby to a different and safe position.